Moravia (canton): Geography

 The elongated canton begins in the northern suburbs of the national capital city of San José and continues northeast toward the Cordillera Central (Central Mountain Range).
 The Virilla, Pará, and Blanco rivers on the north and west, and the Quebrada Azul and Macho rivers on the southeast, partially delineate the boundaries of the canton.

 Other rivers in Moravia include Quebrada Barreal, Quebrada Lajas, Quebrada San Francisco, Quebrada Tornillal, Quebrada Yerbabuena, Acequia, Agrá, Hondura, Ipís, Pará Grande, Paracito, and Zurquí.
 Mountain peaks in the area include Zurquí (1,583m), Vargas (1,396m), and Trina (1,270m).

 Moravia combines densely populated suburbs in the south with rural mountain landscapes in the San Jerónimo district to the north.
 The cantons surrounding Moravia are Vázquez de Coronado to the east and north, San Isidro, Santo Domingo, and Tibás to the west, and Goicoechea to the south.

+Government

+Mayor

+According to Costa Rica's Municipal Code, mayors are elected every four years by the population of the canton.
+As of the latest municipal elections in 2024, the We Are Moravia Party (Partido Somos Moravia; PSM) candidate, Diego Armando López López, was elected mayor of the canton with 45.36% of the votes, with Alejandra Hernández Novoa and Gerhard Phillip Hernández Padilla as first and second vice mayors, respectively.

+Municipal Council

+Like the mayor and vice mayors, members of the Municipal Council (called regidores) are elected every four years.
+Moravia's Municipal Council has 7 seats for regidores and their substitutes, who can participate in meetings but not vote unless the owning regidor (regidor propietario) is absent.
+The current president of the Municipal Council is We Are Moravia Party regidor Randall Emilio Montero Rodríguez, with Progressive Liberal Party regidora Grethel Fernández Carmona as vice-president.
+The Municipal Council's composition for the 2024–2028 period is as follows:

 Districts

 The canton of Moravia is subdivided into the following districts: